New Hausdorff type dimensions and optimal bounds for bilipschitz invariant dimensions: Diameter restricted Hausdorff dimensions

 One can ask if the $D$-diameter restricted Hausdorff dimensions differ from the existing notions of dimensions.
 As we already saw one of the continuum many of them is the Hausdorff dimension.
 The next result excludes all other dimensions of Section~\ref{s:prel}.

 \begin{prop} For any $D\in\iD$ the $D$-restricted Hausdorff dimension can agree only with the Hausdorff dimension among the dimensions defined or mentioned in Section~\ref{s:prel}. \end{prop}

 \begin{proof} We check that among the dimensions defined or mentioned in Section~\ref{s:prel}, only the Hausdorff dimension satisfies all the properties of the $D$-restricted Hausdorff dimensions obtained in Proposition~\ref{p:easydrdim}.
-Since among them only the Hausdorff dimension, the packing dimension and the modified upper $\Phi$-intermediate dimensions are $\sigma$-stable (\eqref{pD:4} of Proposition~\ref{p:easydrdim}), it is enough to consider those.
+Since among them only the Hausdorff dimension, the lower packing dimension, the packing dimension, and the modified upper $\Phi$-intermediate dimensions are $\sigma$-stable (\eqref{pD:4} of Proposition~\ref{p:easydrdim}), it is enough to consider those.
 But among those only the Hausdorff dimension satisfies \eqref{pD:5} of Proposition~\ref{p:easydrdim}, since the others take maximal value on dense $G_{\delta}$ sets. \end{proof}

 We saw in Proposition~\ref{p:easydrdim} that every $D$-diameter restricted Hausdorff dimension is Lipschitz stable (property \eqref{i:lip} of the Introduction).
 The next result shows that among them only the Hausdorff dimension is H\"older stable (property \eqref{i:holder} of the Introduction).
-This shows that none of these dimensions are counterexamples to Conjecture~\ref{c:BanajiFraser}, which gives us hope that the conjecture holds.
+This shows that none of these dimensions are counterexamples to Question~\ref{q:BanajiFraser}.

 \begin{theorem} Let $D\in \iD$.
 Assume that for all $\alpha\in (0,1]$, $\alpha$-H\"older functions $f\colon \R\to \R$ and compact sets $K\subset [0,1]$ we have

 Then $\drdim=\hdim$. \end{theorem}

 \begin{proof} By Remark~\ref{r:wlogD} we may assume that $n_k$ is a strictly increasing sequence of integers such that